September Beekeeping UK – Feeding, Varroa and Winter Prep

 1 kg of granulated sugar typically provides around 1.25 kg of stored food once processed by the bees.
 Use a rapid feeder and offer larger feeds rather than small trickles, which can encourage robbing.

-Review your plan in the Varroa Management guide and choose an approved product suitable for the local temperature and colony situation.
-Some thymol-based products may still be appropriate in early September, but always read the manufacturer’s instructions carefully.
+Review your plan in the Varroa Management guide, then check the Varroa Treatment Calendar (UK) to make sure your treatment timing still fits the season.
+Use monitoring methods to assess whether mite levels are actually falling after treatment.
+Choose an approved product suitable for the local temperature and colony situation.
+Some thymol-based products may still be appropriate in early September, but always read the manufacturer's instructions carefully.

 If you have already completed a treatment in August, you may simply:

-- Continue to monitor drops on inspection boards.
+- Continue to monitor drops on inspection boards and follow up with monitoring methods if needed.

-- Note any signs of deformed wings or other varroa-associated problems.
+- Note any signs of deformed wings, poor flyers or other evidence of colony health after treatment.

 - Plan any further oxalic acid treatment later in the winter when colonies are brood-light (if appropriate and used correctly).